gu-fan/riv.vim/doc/riv.rst

 Todos
 ~~~~~

-Todo items to keep track of todo things.
+Todo items to keep track of todo things.  ``non-reStructuredText syntax``

 It is Todo-box or Todo-keywords in a bullet/enumerated/field list.

-It is not defined by reStructuredText syntax.

 * Todo Box: